Effect Sizes

 • Is the result statistically significant?

-• If significant but CI includes trivial effects: beware over-interpretation
+• If significant but the CI includes trivial effects: beware over-interpretation.

-• If not significant but CI includes important effects: consider getting more data
+• If not significant but the CI includes important effects: consider getting more data.

 R Implementation